Complex Brownian Motion Representation of the Dyson Model

-where $G(v,w)= \prod_{a\in \xi\setminus \{v_1,v_2\}} (a-v-\sqrt{-1}w)$, and the fact that $V_1(\tau_{12}) = V_2(\tau_{12})$ almost surely was used in the last equality.
+where $G(v,w)= \prod_{r\in \textrm{supp } \xi\setminus \{v_1,v_2\}} (r-v-\sqrt{-1}w)$, and the fact that $V_1(\tau_{12}) = V_2(\tau_{12})$ almost surely was used in the last equality.
 Since $W_{k}(\tau_{12}), k=1,2$ are i.i.d. under ${\rm P}_2$, we have ${\rm E}_2 \left[ \big(W_1(\tau_{12}) -W_2(\tau_{12})\big) \prod_{k=1,2} G\big(V_k(\tau_{12}),W_k(\tau_{12})\big) \right]=0$.
-This completes the proof.
+This completes the proof. $\Box$

-3mm \begin{small} {\it Acknowledgements.} A part of the present work was done during the participation of the authors in the international conference ``Selfsimilar Processes and Their Applications", Angers, July 20-24, 2009, whose last day was the special day for the 60th birthday of Professor Marc Yor.
+3mm \begin{small} {\it Acknowledgements.} The present authors are grateful to the referee for careful reading of the manuscript and useful comments.
+A part of the present work was done during the participation of the authors in the international conference ``Selfsimilar Processes and Their Applications", Angers, July 20-24, 2009, whose last day program was prepared for the 60th birthday of Professor Marc Yor.
 The authors would like to dedicate the present paper to Professor Marc Yor.
 M.K. is supported in part by the Grant-in-Aid for Scientific Research (C) (No.21540397) of Japan Society for the Promotion of Science.
-H.T. is supported in part by the Grant-in-Aid for Scientific Research (KIBAN-C, No.19540114) of Japan Society for the Promotion of Science. \end{small}
+H.T. is supported in part by the Grant-in-Aid for Scientific Research (KIBAN-C, No.19540114) of Japan Society for the Promotion of Science.